chahatesh/Web-OS/README.md

 A built-in browser that allows you to visit websites and search the web without leaving WebOS.

+### Notes

+A simple notes app for creating and saving text notes inside WebOS.

+### Music

+A music player app that lets you play songs inside WebOS.
+It includes "Life Goes On" by Oliver Tree as the featured song.

+### Settings

+A settings app for managing WebOS options and customization.

+### Weather

+A weather app that displays weather information inside the WebOS environment.
 ### Interface

 * Desktop-style layout